 What do they eat?

-Butterfly diets vary – the small, fast-flying chequered skipper (Carterocephalus palaemon) collects nectar from bluebells in woodland clearings, while the handsome purple hairstreak (Neozephyrus quercus) feeds on honeydew it ‘milks’ from aphids in the canopy of Scotland's oakwoods.
+Butterfly diets vary.
+The small, fast-flying chequered skipper (Carterocephalus palaemon) collects nectar from bluebells in woodland clearings.
+The handsome purple hairstreak (Neozephyrus quercus) feeds on honeydew it ‘milks’ from aphids in the canopy of Scotland's oakwoods.

 Caterpillars eat different things, so butterflies lay their eggs on or near to good sources of caterpillar food.
 The pearl-bordered fritillary (Boloria euphrosyne) looks for abundant dog-violet leaves and somewhere warm because its caterpillars can't digest food if they're cold.
 To help this very rare butterfly we cut back young trees on sunny south-facing slopes and leave dead bracken for the caterpillar to sunbathe on.